 Get a good field guide One thing that I DO recommend spending money on from the start is a quality field guide.
 My personal favorite for beginning birders is the Kaufman Field Guide to the Birds of North America.
 It is intuitively organized for people who don’t necessarily know a lot about birds, and chock-full of great information about behavior, habitat, and more.
 The Sibley Guide is another excellent option, and there are many others out there, each with their own pros and cons.
 Stop by the Tucson Audubon Nature Shops to check out the selection and find one that works for you.

 Tucson Audubon’s updated edition brings together all the latest information on finding birds in southeast Arizona.
-This is your best source of detailed information that will help in planning bird watching adventures throughout southeast Arizona.
-New for the Revised Eighth Edition:
+This is your best source of detailed information that will help in planning bird watching adventures in the region.